bagusmaulanahasan/bagusmaulanahasan/README.md

 <h1>Hi there, I'm Bagus Maulana 👋</h1>
 <p>
-I'm a Computer Science undergraduate student majoring in Informatics Engineering, currently in my 5th semester.
+I'm a Computer Science undergraduate student majoring in Informatics Engineering.
 I'm passionate about Web Development, with a focus on Front-End Development.
-My tool of choice is React.js, often paired with Tailwind CSS for building fast, responsive, and modern web interfaces.
+My tool of choice is React.js, often paired with Tailwind CSS and Shadcn UI for building fast, responsive, and modern web interfaces.
 </p>

 <h2>What I Do</h2>